cybersader/awesome-cybersader/📁 03 - Curations, Stacks/⬇ Tech Dropzone/Data Entry Tools/Data Entry Tools.md

 >! [info] The goal is to create a system for doing customized internal questionnaires that build out a database table for initiatives like data governance or data mapping.

 # Search Queries
-- no code database ICQ data entry assessment sruvery feedback questionnaire
+- no code database ICQ data entry assessment survey feedback questionnaire

 # Curated Solution Stacks
 - On-Prem (naive option)